Best Scheduling Tools for Group Meetings in 2026 (Modern Alternatives to Polls & Email Chains)

 Where WonderCal fits best:

-• Roles like team leads, PMs, EAs, and consultants who spend a disproportionate amount of time coordinating calendars.
+- Roles like account managers, customer success, BD/partnerships, founders, EAs, consultants, and recruiters who spend a disproportionate amount of time coordinating calendars across organizations.

 How WonderCal Works for 3+ Person Meetings: Step-by-Step